 It is also noteworthy that Muhammad has been a messenger prophet as reflected in the above verses while the message (Quran) given to him is also a messenger of God and a seal of the prophets as stated in the following verse:

-[33:40] Muhammad has not been a father of anyone of your men, but has had a messenger of God and a seal of the prophets (wa-laakin rasuula allahi wa-khaatama al-nabiyeena).
+[33:40] Muhammad has not been a father of anyone of your men, but has been a messenger of God and a seal of the prophets (wa-laakin rasuula allahi wa-khaatama al-nabiyeena).
 And God has done being knower of everything.

 Note: The overall message that we should focus in the verse is what has been given to Muhammad.
 The 2nd phrase of the above verse indicates the Quran being a messenger of God and a seal of the prophets, which is a root of the misconception to claim him to be the latest and the greatest prophet of the world, and the traditional Muslims are focusing on him in their praise and prayers while the Quran revealed through him is the final edition of God’s scripture.